Junit5 extensions

 When injecting a Pod, it’s likely we need to specify the pod name.
 Since the pod name is not known in advance, we can use the deployment name instead.

-If the deployment is named hello-world
+If the deployment is named hello-world then you can do something like:

 @Inject